Euclideon/vaultclient/docs/TranslationGuide.md

 - `convertCancelButton`: Label used for button beside in Load Watermark window that closes the window
 - `convertFileExistsTitle`: Title of the window that appears when the specified convert output file already exists
 - `convertFileExistsMessage`: Message displayed in the window that appears when the specified convert output file already exists, {0} is the full path and name of the file
+- `convertJobs`: Label used for the list of conversion jobs at the top of the convert page
+- `convertAwaiting`: Message displayed when no conversion jobs have been added
+- `convertQueued`: Message displayed next to a job that is queued to start but has not started yet
+- `convertAwaitingLicense`: Message displayed next to a job that is waiting for a convert license and has not started yet
+- `convertRunning`: Message displayed next to a job that is currently being converted
+- `convertCompleted`: Message displayed next to a job that has finished being converted
+- `convertCancelled`: Message displayed next to a job that was cancelled by the user
+- `convertFailed`: Message displayed next to a job that failed to finish converting

 ### Menu Strings